er1chu/Ziin/README.md

 ##Changelog

 ###31 Jan - 1 Feb
 1. Had the idea for this project sometime around 10:00pm.
-It is now 2:31 am as I draft this.
+It is now 4:03 am as I draft this.
+I'm going to call it a night.
-2. Added the booklet model.
+2. Added the booklet model with Paperclip.
 Unsure if creating users is even necessary or fitting.

 ##To-do
 1. Front-end design
 2. PDF Templating
+3. Convert form to Wizard